defano/wyldcard/README.md

 ## Features

-HyperTalk Java is attempt to recreate HyperCard's functionality on any computer that supports Java.
-It presently supports these features:
+HyperTalk Java is attempt to recreate HyperCard in the Java programming language while maintaining high fidelity to Apple's original software.

+#### Organize

-* Create, save and open stacks of cards containing graphics, buttons and text fields.
-Cards support a foreground and background layer; buttons and fields come in a variety of styles similar to HyperCard's; text fields can contain rich (styled) text.
+* Create, open and save stacks of cards that contain text, graphics, buttons, menus, sounds, and animations.
+* Cards support foreground and background layers; buttons and fields come in a variety of styles similar to HyperCard's; text fields contain rich (styled) text.
-* Buttons, fields, menus, cards, backgrounds and stacks are scriptable in the HyperTalk language.
-Messages follow HyperCard's message passing order and can be trapped by scripts.
+* Print cards or stacks of cards.

+#### Paint and draw

-* All the original paint tools, patterns, and 2D transforms (i.e., perspective, distort, rotate, invert) plus full color and alpha transparency; integrates with the system clipboard to provide cut-and-paste between applications and drag-and-drop graphics.
+* Provides all of HyperCards' original paint tools, patterns and 2D image transforms via the [JMonet](https://www.github.com/defano/jmonet) library.
+* Supports full-color images with alpha transparency; able to reduce color depth on imported graphics to produce a "vintage feel."
+* Drag-and-drop graphics onto the card; import and export graphics using the "Import Paint" / "Export Paint" menu commands.
+* Includes many of the original button icons, plus the ability to create new button icons (of arbitrary size) from paint selections.

+#### Script

 * Supports much of the HyperTalk 2.1 language including a variety of commands and functions (`ask "How are you today?"`, `sort the lines of bkgnd field 13 by the last word of each`); flow control (`if`, `repeat`); properties (`the width of me`, `the textFont of`, `the itemDelimiter`); event messaging (`send doSomethingCool to card button id 1`); system messages and script handlers (`the mouseLoc`, `on mouseUp`); and compound prepositional text chunk operations (`put the first word of "Hello World" after the second item of the third line of card field "data"`).
-* UI design maintains high fidelity to original software with window, palette and menu structure similar to HyperCard.
+* Attach scripts to buttons, fields, cards, backgrounds and stacks; messages are trappable

+#### Sounds and effects

+* Play original sound effects (`flute`, `harpsichord` and `boing`) and "dial" telephone numbers
+* Synthesize sounds into a sequence of musical notes
+* Lock and unlock the screen with one of 23 animated visual effects provided by the [JSegue](https://www.github.com/defano/jsegue) library.

 ### Notable absences